MCMLXXXIV/PFO_Tools/README.md

 TODO
 ====

-- [ ] Add unaggregated lines to json and webpage
+- [ ] See about deploying this to heroku
 - [ ] Add "Prefer" to planner - I think all ORs are around ability scores or achievement points - so set a priority list for those two sets to resolve ORs
-- [ ] Add ID to json serialization
 - [ ] JSON deserializer for Supply, Prefer, TrackedResources
-- [ ] Split Quantity from Rank (still planning to conflate Rank and Plus - think about this.
-EG, "Steel Blanks +3")
 - [ ] Add achievement flag to Provides list for crafting recipes
 - [ ] add "Provides" nodes to OfficialData digesters
 - [ ] figure out how to and add a proper "make test" target
-- [ ] make the skipping statements more readable
 - [ ] Add the Provides nodes to the bank

 - [ ] make the Bank output more readable (maybe skip this and focus on web output)

+- [x] Add unaggregated lines to json and webpage
+- [x] Add ID to json serialization
+- [x] Split Quantity from Rank (still planning to conflate Rank and Plus - think about this.
+EG, "Steel Blanks +3")
+- [x] make the skipping statements more readable
 - [x] Add verbosity flag to trim down the output
 - [x] Begin to add http framework
 - [x] Clarify the cost output by not showing quantities for things that don't combine - like Feats or "Items"